Youth Homelessness in Australia: A Day In The Life | Blog

 It’s not even half way through the day, I just feel I have to get out of here…I miss having my own room, my own TV and my own fridge.
 And I really want Riley to have his own space.
 He’s so small and just wants to play with everything and be a little kid, but I have to be careful when I’m couch surfing because it’s not our house.
 It’s not our stuff.
 And if he breaks something and Dave asks us to leave, where do we go?

 Dave will be home soon, I wonder if I should talk to him?
 I need an option up my sleeve first, are there any friends I haven’t stayed with?
 Hard to think of anyone…there is help with housing for young people who are homeless, but I can’t find anything for a single dad.
 Youth refuges don’t allow children and the refuges that do allow children are for women.
 I’ve tried about 10 services in the last few months and I just feel like no-one will give me the time of day.

 Night time is both good and bad.
 It means tomorrow is another day to maybe find some sort of way out of this mess.
 But it also means I’m back on the couch, an uncomfortable reminder that nothing I can feel or see belongs to me.
 I’ll be tossing and turning for seven hours of broken sleep worrying about how to be a good example to my son.
 He is the world to me and I need to show him we can overcome this.
 I know we can overcome this.

 Samaritans has helped many young people in a similar situation to Brandon* through our youth casework team, specialist homelessness services and youth accommodation project.

 Not all of these Samaritans services are government funded and our key youth accommodation project is completely supported by Samaritans fundraising.
-To learn more about the service click here, or to support the program to keep running, visit our donate page.
+You can learn more about our Samaritans Student Accommodation service here, or to support the program to keep running, visit our donate page.